 1. Convergence Station

 The newest and biggest Meow Wolf exhibit, located in Denver, sprawls throughout a 90,000-square-foot building and features more than 70 immersive displays.
 Convergence Station’s theme is multiversal travel between four alien worlds, inspired by the building’s actual location near two major freeway overpasses.
 To follow the interactive storyline, pick up a QPASS in the lobby; this allows you to scan and store “mems,” pieces of collective memories, from displays called “Convergence Exchanges” found throughout the space.
-Diving into the mystery story adds another dimension to an already mind-expanding experience.
+Diving into the storyline adds another dimension to an already mind-expanding experience.

 2. Mount Sanitas